Archbishop of Canterbury: Archbishops who became peers

-All those who retired have been given peerages: initially hereditary baronies (although both recipients of such titles died without male heirs and so their titles became extinct on their deaths), and life peerages after the enactment of the Life Peerages Act 1958.
+Until 2013, all archbishops who retired were immediately given peerages: initially hereditary baronies (although both recipients of such titles died without male heirs and so their titles became extinct on their deaths), and life peerages after the enactment of the Life Peerages Act 1958.
 Such titles have allowed retired archbishops to retain the seats in the House of Lords which they held ex officio before their retirement.
+Justin Welby, who retired in January 2025, has not yet received a peerage.